-The ALSC Notable Children’s Books committee is charged with identifying the best of the best in children’s books.
+Each year the ALSC Notable Children’s Books Committee identifies the best of the best in children’s books.
 According to the Notables Criteria, “notable” is defined as: Worthy of note or notice, important, distinguished, outstanding.
-As applied to children’s books, notable should be thought to include books of especially commendable quality, books that exhibit venturesome creativity, and books of fiction, information, poetry and pictures for all age levels (through age 14) that reflect and encourage children’s interests in exemplary ways.
-Here is the complete list of 65 titles which will be discussed at the ALA Annual Meetings in Washington DC beginning at 1:00pm on Saturday, June 22, 2019.
-Enjoy!
+As applied to children’s books, notable should be thought to include books of especially commendable quality, books that exhibit venturesome creativity, and books of fiction, information, poetry and pictures for all age levels (birth through age 14) that reflect and encourage children’s interests in exemplary ways.